miekg/learninggo/basics.md

         // do something with k and v
     }

 First we create a slice of strings.
 Then we use `range` to loop over them.
-With each iteration, `range` will return the index as an \type{int} and the key as a \type{string}.
+With each iteration, `range` will return the index as an `int` and the key as a `string`.
 It will start with 0 and "a", so `k` will be 0 through 5, and v will be "a" through "f".

 You can also use `range` on strings directly.
 Then it